-The Chautauqua Festival in Wytheville is an eight day family oriented arts and music festival presented each year starting on the third Saturday of June.
-The week long festivities are conducted in and around Elizabeth Brown Park, just a few blocks south of the heart of downtown and largely at no cost to the festival goer.
+The Chautauqua Festival in Wytheville is a week-long day family oriented arts and music festival presented each year starting on the third Saturday of June.
+The festivities are conducted in and around Elizabeth Brown Park, just a few blocks south of the heart of downtown and largely at no cost to the festival goer.
 Each evening brings a different musical theme on the main stage with performances by major regional talent.
 Get more event information.

 Funhouse Fest is presented by the Virginia Arts Festival and Bruce Hornsby.
 It takes place on the lawn of the Art Museum of Colonial Williamsburg.
 Tickets for the 3-day-festival can be found here.
-This year’s lineup includes showstoppers like Sheryl Crow, Bruce Hornsby & the Noisemakers, the Staves with yMusic, and many more!
-Official rules for the FunHouse Fest ticket give-away can be found here.
+This year’s lineup includes showstoppers like Alison Krauss, Bruce Hornsby & the Noisemakers, Amos Lee, and many more!

 TAZEWELL OLD TIME & BLUEGRASS FIDDLERS’ CONVENTION—TAZEWELL